nailujx86/lightthingie/README.md

 The implementation has the following features:
 - Alexa integration
 - OTA Updating
-- Weird flickering from time to time
+- Weird flickering from time to time ':D
 - A fading mode